OctopusDeploy/blog/blog/2019-05/windows-server-2008-eol-hello-linux/index.md

 ---
 title: Ending support for Octopus Server on Windows Server 2008.
 Introducing Octopus Server on Linux!
-description: Octopus Server 2019.3 LTS will be the final version of Octopus Server which can be hosted on Windows Server 2008.
-We are doing this to pave the way for a truly cross-platform Octopus Server which can be hosted on any modern Windows or Linux operating system, or in a container of your choice on those platforms.
+description: Octopus Server 2019.3 LTS will be the final version of Octopus Server which can be hosted on Windows Server 2008, paving the way for Octopus Server on Linux!
 author: michael.noonan@octopus.com
 visibility: private
 published: 2019-05-20